aaltamirano1/techdegree-project-9/README.md

 # React Gallery App

-Uses React and Flickr API to display a photo gallery
+Uses React and Flickr API to display a photo gallery.

 ## Getting Started